Stardust (2020 film)

-Stardust is a 2020 biographical film about English singer-songwriter David Bowie and his alter-ego Ziggy Stardust, directed by Gabriel Range, from screenplay co-written by Range with Christopher Bell.
+Stardust is a 2020 biographical drama film about English singer-songwriter David Bowie and his alter-ego Ziggy Stardust, directed by Gabriel Range, from screenplay co-written by Range with Christopher Bell.
 Johnny Flynn stars as Bowie, alongside Jena Malone and Marc Maron in supporting roles.

-Stardust was released in the United States on 25 November 2020, by IFC Films.
+Stardust was released in the United States on November 25, 2020 by IFC Films.
+It received negative reviews from critics and only grossed $62,251 at the box office.

 Premise

 The film focuses on Bowie's abortive first tour of the US in 1971, his troubled relationships with his wife Angie and half-brother Terry Burns, and his creation of the Ziggy Stardust persona.